 Camping:A 25-site campground is located off the north park access road.
 Facilities include campsite tables, grills and a flush restroom with showers.
 The campground is open from March to November, depending on weather conditions.
 Open camping is also available along the southwest shore.
 Individual campsites are on a first-come, first-served basis.
 Group campsites can be reserved for use by contacting the park.
-An RV dump station is closed during winter months and in colder temperatures.
-The dump station is just off the main north park entrance road.
+The RV dump station is open year-round and is just off the main north park entrance road.
 A camping limit of 14 days in a 30-day period is enforced.

 Picnicking: Picnicking is allowed in most areas of the reservoir.

 Boat Launching: Two boat ramps are available.
 The southwest shore boat launch can accommodate boats up to 15 feet in length.
 Float tube enthusiasts are encouraged to use this area.
 The main boat launch has ample parking and a non-flush restroom.

 Fishing: The South Fork of the Humboldt River portion, from the Lucky Nugget Subdivision access causeway to the upstream Gauging Station, is open for public use.
 This area of South Fork is designed as a trophy fishery with a one trout limit.
 Only artificial lures with single barbless hooks may be used.
 The downstream portion of the South Fork of the Humboldt, below the dam, is also open to fishing, one quarter mile past the spill way.
 The South Fork canyon area west of the park boundary is managed by the Bureau of Land Management.

 Programs: Information about program scheduling may be obtained from either park staff or kiosks.
 Upon request, special presentations can be arranged for groups.